 And average ranking is generally higher for mobile queries:

-Note that if you see changes in Google’s mobile search results, that may not necessarily mean that your site has been moved to the mobile-first index.
+Note that if you see changes in Google’s mobile search results, that may not necessarily mean that your site has been moved to mobile-first indexing.
 Google has been making lots of other changes to their mobile search results.
 If possible, use the data from your server’s log files to determine if your site has been moved (as outlined above).

 Note that Google has said the goal is for this change not to impact rankings much.
+And their latest post reiterates that “content gathered by mobile-first indexing has no ranking advantage over mobile content that’s not yet gathered this way or desktop content.”

-What Is Google’s Mobile-First Index?
+What Is Google’s Mobile-First Indexing?

 Google’s index consists of a URL and associated data.
 Google crawls with both a desktop and mobile user agent, but uses the desktop version to accumulate most data about the URL.
 Then, Google adds mobile-specific data (for use in search results for mobile users).